mike-fabian/ibus-typing-booster/README.md

 - [Default key bindings](http://mike-fabian.github.io/ibus-typing-booster/documentation.html#key-bindings)
 - [Default mouse bindings](http://mike-fabian.github.io/ibus-typing-booster/documentation.html#mouse-bindings)

-*Note: A copy of these bindings is also included below in this readme for convenience.
+*Note: These bindings are also shown below for convenience.
 Some of these key bindings can be customized in the setup tool.*

 The following table explains the defaults: